flopezag/IoTAgent-Turtle/docker/Readme.md

 ```

 ## Use
-Let's suppose the image is named **io** and we want to expose port 5000 in order to work.
-We can also image that we want to remove the container when it finishes, we can do this way:
+Let's suppose the image is named **iotagent-turtle** and we want to expose port 5000 in order to work.
+We can also image that we want to remove the container when it finishes, we can do it this way:
 ```
 docker run --rm -p 5000:5000 --name io  iotagent-turtle
 ```

 However, we might have Orion-ld somewhere else.
-So if we cant to connect our context broker somewhere, we can use this command:
+Therefore, we can provide the IP address of the host "orion-ld" where our Context Broker is listening this way:
 ```
 docker run --rm -p 5000:5000 --name io --add-host=orion-ld:192.168.1.206  iotagent-turtle
 ```